tambeani/INFO7250---Engineering-of-Big-Data-Systems/Lab/Lab 2.md

 ## 1. Install Mongo Compass

 **MongoCompass:**
-It the user-interface for interacting with MongoDB in the backend.
+\nIt the user-interface for interacting with MongoDB in the backend.
 Its similar to workbench on MySQL db.

 **Indexing:**
-Helps us uniquely identify each row in a database.
+\nHelps us uniquely identify each row in a database.
 The index can help achive the "unique" property in a collection.

 **Used for:**

 1. Create a database
 2. Importing .csv files
- - Change the data types
- - Alternative for mongoimport
 3. Analyze functionality
- - Schema information & data visualization

 ## 2. Import movielens 1m dataset